Climate Justice

 Climate Change Provisions in the Inflation Reduction Act of 2022

-Earlier this year Congress adopted, and President Biden signed, the Inflation Reduction Act of 2022.
+In 2022, Congress adopted, and President Biden signed, the Inflation Reduction Act of 2022.
 The act has provisions relating to many subjects, but those intended to address climate change are the most extensive.
 According to a summary of the act, it will put the U.S. on a path to a roughly 40% emissions reduction by 2030 and represents the single biggest climate investments in U.S. history, by far.
 An abbreviated summary of the claimed benefits of the act is found below.
 A more detailed summary can be found at: https://earthjustice.org/brief/2022/what-the-inflation-reduction-act-means-for-climate

 An abbreviated summary of the claimed benefits of the act.